 Welcome!

-Bolor Lkhaajav is a researcher focusing on East Asian international affairs, covering topics from diplomacy, foreign policy, to economy, politics, and society.
+Bolor Lkhaajav is a dedicated researcher focusing on East Asian international affairs.
+She regularly writes on diplomacy, foreign policy, economy, politics, and society.
 She translated and published No Use of Force- The End of the Marxist Era in Mongolia: The Memoirs of Jambyn Batmonkh.
 Her research and teaching interests include East Asian history, foreign policy grand strategy, small state studies, collective action, and international security and regional cooperation.
-Other relevant subfields include but are not limited to climate change financing, rise of authoritarianism, election, post-Soviet political psychology.
-Bolor’s expertise and commentaries have appeared in a range of international publications in multiple languages.
+Bolor also writes on climate change financing, rise of authoritarianism, election, post-Soviet political psychology.
+Her expertise and commentaries have appeared in a range of international publications in multiple languages.
+Bolor spent the last 10 years as a researcher, writer, and columnist for a number of influential magazines and newspapers, becoming a leading voice on Mongolia, Northeast Asia, and the East Asia region.
+She is currently writing a book on Mongolia's foreign policy grand strategy.

 General Inquiries: blkhaajav.dons.usfca.edu